 - a sharp stabbing pain

-Fibromyalgia can cause you to become extremely sensitive to pain all over your body, and you may find that even the slightest touch is very painful.
+Fibromyalgia can cause you to become extremely sensitive to pain all over your body, and you may find that even the slightest touch is painful.
 If you hurt yourself, for example if you stub your toe, you may find that the pain continues for much longer than it normally would.

 You may hear this described in the following medical terms: